WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ![RPIScrew1](./pictures/22.jpg)
 ![RPIScrew2](./pictures/23.jpg)

-#### 18. Place a ZIP tie around the cable of the PIR SENSOR.
+#### 18. Place a zip tie around the cable of the PIR SENSOR.
 Don't forget to cut off the excess material.
 ![PIRZIP](./pictures/24.jpg)
 ![PIRZIP2](./pictures/25.jpg)

-#### 19. Now place ZIP ties around the PIR and IR SENSOR CABBLES. (see pictures below)
+#### 19. Now place zip ties around the PIR and IR SENSOR CABBLES as shown in the picture below.
 ![PIRZIP3](./pictures/26.jpg)
 ![PIRZIP4](./pictures/27.jpg)

-#### 20. Take the CONNECTOR BOARD, 4x SPACERS and 4X M2,5X8 BOLTS
+#### 20. Take the CONNECTOR BOARD, 4x SPACERS and 4X M2,5X8 BOLTS.
 ![CB](./pictures/28.jpg)

 #### 21. Place the SPACERS onto the 4 holes (sligtly on the right of the bottom middle) of the BACKPLATE.